diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 1. Change directory to `~/schedoscope/schedoscope-tutorial` and execute the tutorial:

     `[cloudera@quickstart schedoscope-tutorial]$ mvn exec:java`
-1. The Schedoscope Shell opens in the terminal.
+2. The Schedoscope Shell opens in the terminal.
 Find the full [[command reference|Command Reference]] in the Schedoscope wiki.
-1. Type  `materialize -v schedoscope.example.osm.datamart/ShopProfiles`
+3. Type  `materialize -v schedoscope.example.osm.datamart/ShopProfiles`

     and see how all data is digested which is needed in order to provide the requested view of shop profiles.

-1. Type  `actions`
+4. Type  `actions`
     and see which kind of transformations are running.

-1. Type  `views`
+5. Type  `views`
     and see which views are already materialized with current data.
-1. Have a look in the browser at the application manager of your Hadoop Cluster  <http://localhost:8088/cluster>
+6. Have a look in the browser at the application manager of your Hadoop Cluster  <http://localhost:8088/cluster>
     and see the MR-Jobs running on the cluster.
+7. Type  `invalidate -v schedoscope.example.osm.datahub/Restaurants`

+    This is how to manually tell Schedoscope that this view shall be recalculated.
+8. Type  `materialize -v schedoscope.example.osm.datamart/ShopProfiles`

+    Type  `views` to see that only demo_schedoscope_example_osm_datahub.restaurants and its depending view demo_schedoscope_example_osm_datamart.ShopProfiles are recalculated.
+9. Type `shutdown` to stop Schedoscope.

 ## What's happening?